PAMinerva/LearnDirectX/Tutorials/Appendices/01-MathBasics/vectors.md

 The shader model defines 128-bit shader core registers to hold both integer and floating-point vectors to perform SIMD operations (more on this shortly).

-The components of a vector can be accessed using the subscript operator, [ ], to provide array indexing.
+The components of a vector can be accessed using the subscript operator `[]` to provide array indexing.
 Alternatively, one of the following naming sets can be used:

 - The position set:  $\ x,y,z,w$<br>
 - The color set: $\ r,g,b,a$